History of Balochistan: British Indian Empire

 The Baluchistan Agency of the British Indian Empire, showing the Chief Commissioner's Province of Baluchistan (the "British Baluchistan") and the princely states: Kalat, the subsidiary states of Kharan and Las Bela, and the District of Makran.

 Britain and Iran divided Baluchistan into many parts, with the British creating the Baluchistan Agency in 1877.
 In the 19th century, nationalists in western Baluchistan revolted against the Persian occupation.
 At the end of the 19th century, when Sardar Hussein Narui Baloch started an uprising against Persia which was crushed by joint Anglo-Persian mission forces.
-The struggle between the Persian Qajar dynasty, and the British in eastern Baluchistan, gave western Baluchis a chance to gain control of their territory in Western Baluchistan.
+The struggle between the Persian Qajar dynasty, and the British in eastern Baluchistan, gave western Baluchs a chance to gain control of their territory in Western Baluchistan.
 At the beginning of the 20th century, Bahram Khan succeeded in gaining control of Baluch- lands.
 In 1916, the British Indian Empire recognized him as in effective control of western Baluchistan.
 Mir Dost Muhammad Khan Baluch, Bahram Khan's nephew, succeeded to the throne, and in 1920, he proclaimed himself Shah-e-Baluchistan (Persian for King of Baluchistan) but in 1928, Reza Shah came into power and Persian forces started operations against Baluchi forces with the help of British.
 The Baluch were defeated and Mir Dost Muhammad Khan Baluch captured.
 In the same year, Mir Dost Muhammad Khan Baluch was executed in a Tehran prison.
 Baluchis were not content with the British, and raised their voices against the occupation of Western Baluchistan by Persia at Baluch Conference of Jacobabad.

 The Germans established contact with the Baloch and provided them military strategy.
 The Baloch war with the British army resulted in several clashes and casualties to the British forces in Makran in 1916.
 In Seistan Force raids on the lines of communication of the force were made by the Baloch and certain Baloch tribes of Balochistan, notably the Damanis of Sarhad with strategic and military assistance from the German agent, Zugmayer.
 In order to prevent these, and to control the region, Brig.-Gen. R. E. R. E. Dyer, Commanding in balochistan, moved a part of his force to Khash in May, 1916.